Minneapolis police investigator admits to using 'deception' to question, arrest alleged murder accomplice

-Under questioning from a defense attorney Tuesday a Minneapolis police investigator admitted that he used “deception” to lure an alleged accomplice to police headquarters where she was questioned and arrested for the 2019 New Year’s Eve killing of Monique Baugh.
+Under questioning from a defense attorney Tuesday, a Minneapolis police investigator admitted that he used "deception" to lure an alleged accomplice to police headquarters, where she was questioned and arrested in the 2019 New Year's Eve killing of Monique Baugh.

 Attorney Christa Groshek argued that police misled her client, Shante Davis, into appearing at headquarters two times this year under the guise that she could possibly retrieve her cellphone and laptop, which they had confiscated as evidence.